-In accordance with the Basel Committees standards banks are expected to publicly disclose information containing the following 12 indicators within four months of the financial year end or at the latest by 31 July 2016.
+In accordance with the BCBS Global systemically important banks: updated assessment methodology and the higher loss absorbency requirement (“BCBS methodology for G-SIBs”) banks are expected to publicly disclose information containing the following 12 indicators within four months of the financial year end or at the latest by 31 July 2019.

-The first table details the 12 indicators used in Basel’s assessment methodology for G-SIBs, while the second table details the G-SII indicators according to the proposed EBA ITS.
-All indicators are expressed in terms of the reporting currency except for payments activity, which is expressed in euro by applying the yearly average exchange rates for 2015.
-In applying the assessment methodology to calculate banks scores, the remaining indicators are converted to euro using the exchange rate applicable on 31 December 2015.
+All indicators are expressed in terms of the reporting currency except for payments activity, which is expressed in euro by applying the yearly average exchange rates for 2018.
+In applying the assessment methodology to calculate banks scores, the remaining indicators are converted to euro using the exchange rate applicable on 31 December 2018.

-The precise definitions of the indicators can be found in the standards and the instructions that the sample banks use to supply their indicator data to the data hub.
+The precise definitions of the indicators can be found in the BCBS methodology for G-SIBs and BCBS instructions for the end-2018 G-SIB assessment exercise (“BCBS instructions”) that the sample banks use to supply their indicator data to the data hub.

 The selected indicators reflect the size of banks, their interconnectedness, the lack of readily available substitutes of financial institution infrastructure for the service they provide, their global (cross-jurisdictional) activity and their complexity.

-The indicators provided below are calculated based on specific instructions by the BCBS and thus are not directly comparable against other disclosed information.
+The indicators provided below are calculated based on BCBS instructions and thus are not directly comparable against other disclosed information.
 It has to be noted that BCBS instructions are based on the regulatory, not the accounting consolidation circle.